nightroman/PowerShelf/README.md

 ## Introduction

 PowerShell tools for various tasks implemented as scripts, mostly standalone.
-They are designed for PowerShell v2.0 and v3.0.
+They are designed for PowerShell v2.0+.

 ## Script List